 You'd have more income if you received benefits at 62, then saved rather than spent them, from 62 to 69.

 So no matter how you look at it, the conclusion is the same: The actuarial nerds at the SSA have the game rigged so the amount of money you'll get is about the same, no matter when you start collecting it (unless Reason #2 applies).

 Reason #2: You're Old, So You'll Probably Croak

-The older you are, the lower the chances are that you'll see another year, especially if you're already worn out and have stress from working hard for a living (and consume the normal American diet comprised of mostly poison).
+The older you are, the lower the chances are that you'll see another year, especially if you're already worn out and have stress from working hard for a living (and consume the normal American diet).

 If you decide to wait because you want the higher monthly income later, you'll probably pass away before you see any money.
 So you should start collecting ASAP.
 This is because if you do pass away, then you would not have collected any money (or a survivor gets a reduced amount).